-At March 31, 2015, PGT staff lawyers were providing legal advice and services to clients that involved acting on over 3,400 different legal issues.
+At March 31, 2016, PGT staff lawyers were providing legal advice and services to clients that involved acting on over 3,200 different legal issues.

-Other in house counsel carry out a variety of duties to support PGT statutory obligations, including providing legal oversight of PGT involvement in advancing client interests in class proceedings, managing the overall provision of legal services to PGT clients by outside counsel, and coordinating compliance with access to information and privacy legislation.
-In 2014-2015, the PGT responded to 31 requests for information.
+Other in house counsel carry out a variety of duties to support PGT statutory obligations, including providing legal oversight of PGT involvement in advancing client interests in class proceedings, managing the overall provision of legal services to PGT clients by outside counsel and coordinating compliance with access to information and privacy legislation.
+In 2015-2016, the PGT responded to 38 requests for information and seven court orders for production of records.

-In 2014-2015, the PGT investigated clients' eligibility for settlement payments in 17 class actions and filed claims, where appropriate.
-The PGT continues to monitor 13 class actions and/or potential class actions on behalf of clients.
+In 2015-2016, the PGT investigated clients' eligibility for settlement payments in 15 class actions and filed claims where appropriate.
+The PGT continues to monitor 15 class actions and/or potential class actions on behalf of clients.

-The Deputy Public Guardian and Trustee and staff lawyers contribute regularly as speakers and writers for Continuing Legal Education Society activities with respect to the law that impacts PGT clients.
-They also participate in numerous government law reform initiatives relevant to the PGT mandate.
+The Deputy Public Guardian and Trustee and staff lawyers contribute regularly as speakers and writers for a variety of organizations with respect to the law that impacts PGT clients.
+They also participate in government law reform initiatives relevant to the PGT mandate.